doff87/Group-3-CS233-Final/Meeting Notes and review/SCRUM_Meet Agendas.md

 - Is there anything in particular you would like to bring up to the group?

 # Group
-- What is teh state of the project?
+- What is the state of the project?
 - Is the project still on track?
 If not, what needs to be done to get it on track?